revgizmo/zoomstudentengagement_cursor/ISSUE_129_UPDATED_PLAN.md

 - ✅ **Whole game privacy**: Checks reports for real names

 ### **Expected Improvement**
-With the privacy function fixes, the failed tests should now pass:
+With the privacy test fixes, the failed tests should now pass:
-- ✅ **privacy_features**: Should now work correctly (functions loaded)
+- ✅ **privacy_features**: Should now work correctly (variable error fixed)
 - ✅ **whole_game_privacy**: Should now work correctly (false positive fixed)
 - ✅ **All privacy levels**: Should be properly tested
 - ✅ **Instructor masking**: Should be validated for each level
+- ✅ **FERPA compliance**: Should be properly validated

 ### **Next Test Run Expected**
 The enhanced tests will now properly validate: